apache/metron-bro-plugin-kafka/README.md

 ## Installation

+### `bro-pkg` Installation

+`bro-pkg` is the preferred mechanism for installing this plugin, as it will dynamically retrieve, build, test, and load the plugin.
+Note, that you will still need to [activate](#activation) and configure the plugin after your installation.

+1. Install [librdkafka](https://github.com/edenhill/librdkafka), a native client library for Kafka.
+This plugin has been tested against the latest release of librdkafka, which at the time of this writing is v0.9.4.

+    In order to use this plugin within a kerberized Kafka environment, you will also need `libsasl2` installed and will need to pass `--enable-sasl` to the `configure` script.

+    ```
+    curl -L https://github.com/edenhill/librdkafka/archive/v0.9.4.tar.gz | tar xvz
+    cd librdkafka-0.9.4/
+    ./configure --enable-sasl
+    make
+    sudo make install
+    ```

+1. Configure `bro-pkg` by following the quickstart guide [here](https://bro-package-manager.readthedocs.io/en/stable/quickstart.html).

+1. Install the plugin using `bro-pkg install`.

+    ```
+    bro-pkg install apache/metron-bro-plugin-kafka
+    ```

+### Manual Installation

 1. Install [librdkafka](https://github.com/edenhill/librdkafka), a native client library for Kafka.
 This plugin has been tested against the latest release of librdkafka, which at the time of this writing is v0.9.4.

     In order to use this plugin within a kerberized Kafka environment, you will also need `libsasl2` installed and will need to pass `--enable-sasl` to the `configure` script.